Dupixent CTCL Lawsuits: The Next Emerging MDL

 CEO & Founder at LlamaLab

-A new pharmaceutical mass tort is taking shape.
-Plaintiffs have moved to centralize lawsuits alleging that the blockbuster eczema and asthma drug Dupixent (dupilumab) causes cutaneous T-cell lymphoma (CTCL) into a proposed federal MDL-3180, In re: Dupixent Products Liability Litigation, according to King Law's 2026 case tracking.
-The cases rest on observational research finding roughly a 3x to 4.5x higher CTCL risk among dupilumab patients, as summarized by SSKB Law.
+Plaintiffs moved to centralize lawsuits alleging that the eczema and asthma medication Dupixent (dupilumab) causes cutaneous T-cell lymphoma (CTCL) into proposed federal MDL-3180, In re: Dupixent Products Liability Litigation, according to King Law's 2026 case tracking.
+The claims rest on observational research identifying a 3x to 4.5x higher CTCL risk among dupilumab patients, summarized by SSKB Law.

-The litigation follows a regulatory warning sign.
-The FDA notified manufacturer Regeneron on January 15, 2025 of a newly identified safety signal, and its fourth-quarter 2024 FAERS report listed CTCL as a potential serious risk, stating the agency was "evaluating the need for regulatory action," a representative complaint states.
-For firms evaluating intake, the early stage of this docket makes case-vetting—and the medical records behind it—the central task.
+The litigation follows a regulatory review notice.
+The FDA notified manufacturer Regeneron on January 15, 2025 of a newly identified safety signal.
+Its fourth-quarter 2024 FAERS report listed CTCL as a potential risk, stating the agency was "evaluating the need for regulatory action," according to a representative complaint.
+For law firms evaluating intake, initial case vetting relies on verifiable medical documentation.

 Higher CTCL risk in dupilumab patients across 2024-2025 observational studies (SSKB Law)